jabariwoods/Immutable-Passport-Integration/README.md

 # Immutable-Passport-Integration
 This guide will walk you through the process of integrating Immutable Passport into a simple Node.js application.
 I'll also provide a basic example app that demonstrates the integration with a demo of a decentralised social network - Greazy.

 Before we dive into the integration steps, let's take a look at the sample app.
-The sample app is a basic web application that allows users to log in using Immutable Passport and displays their nickname, ID token, and access token.
-Building a decentralized social network is a significant undertaking, and this example is intended to provide a starting point for showcasing Immutable Passport integration in such an app.
+The sample app is a basic web application that allows users to log in using Immutable Passport and displaytheir nickname, ID token, and access token.
+Building this example is intended to provide a starting point for showcasing Immutable Passport integration in such an app.

 Prerequisites:
 A basic understanding of JavaScript and Node.js